The Vision

 • How to step back from outrage-driven media cycles

-When something matters, go to the source directly.
+When something matters, you should go to the source directly.
 Your county's website, the actual text of a bill, public records.
 These are boring and sometimes hard to read but they are the actual thing.
 Headlines about laws are often written by people who didn't read them fully or have an interest in making them sound a certain way.

 Try this: The next time a law is in the news that affects you, find the actual text and read the first page.
 Notice how different it feels from the headline.